Schmid7k/tpt/README.md

-# Text-Processing-Toolkit
+# text_processing_toolkit
-Text-Processing-Toolkit subsumes a few simple and lightweight Rust implementations of popular Unix Shell commands such as cat and wc that run everywhere thanks to the Rust compiler.
+text_processing_toolkit subsumes a few simple and lightweight Rust implementations of popular Unix Shell commands such as cat and wc that run everywhere thanks to the Rust compiler.

 ## Installation